Skip to content

 What is Mentoring?

-Mentoring is a reciprocal and collaborative at-will relationship where one person shares their knowledge, skills, and experience to assist others in progressing in their own lives and careers.
+Mentoring is a reciprocal and collaborative at-will relationship where one person shares their knowledge, skills, and experience to assist another in progressing in their own life and career.
 A Mentor serves as an objective sounding board and an experienced person whom the Mentee can look to as a role model and source of knowledge.
 The role of the Mentor is to assist Mentees in professional and personal development, prepare them for their job search, and guide them on their career path.
 It is NOT the Mentors role to get a Mentee a job, and Mentees should never go into a relationship with that expectation.

 RTC Mentor’s Role and Expectations